djessich/cookbook-pyload/README.md

 ### pyload_config

 Configures an instance of Pyload.
-Some required properties, such as its version, are determined by the corresponding `pyload_install` resource of this instance.
+Not all properties available to this resource apply to all versions of a configuration file.
+Some required properties, such as the instance version, are determined by the corresponding `pyload_install` resource of this instance.

 #### Actions